The Casual Alchemist April 2019

 The Casual Alchemist is the artist-in-residence in us all.
 S/he must make.S/he makes: things, dinner, his way, dealsappointments and Trouble.
 What s/he makes are imaginal artifacts.
 It's taken me years to figure some of this out.
 Every so often, tucked in between sets of chairs, beds and tables, I'd find myself making something "else".
 Something that wasn't really a chair or a table.
 After years of "elses", I began to see certain patterns and themes in these objects.

-following one's own capricious, wanton, or depraved inclinations : UNGOVERNABLE
+WAYWARD; short for awayward, turned away, from away, following one's own capricious, wanton, or depraved inclinations

 UNGOVERNABLE: "a wayward child" UNPREDICTABLE: following no clear principle or law; opposite to what is desired or expected.
 Synonym: positively, pleasantly contrary.

 Since 2004, pieces of bark from the Hudson River have been mattering their ways through me and my studio.
-I forage for them, carve them and arrange them.
-There are now hundreds...
-WHY?
+I forage, carve, decorate and arrange them.
+There are now hundreds.

 What I seem to know about them is that they have something to say about the many aspects of our s'elves: some preferred, some hidden away, all with influence.
 At the moment, Anima, is the word associated with them.

 There's also something about the Croning time of life.

 another example: Totem animals have appeared

 The Casual Alchemist is about the "'how" of making, but it's really more about the why and what of making.
 It's about ways of seeing, ways of being and ways of doing and the changing mix of all three.
 This means that there is no first way, best way or one way.It'sd about finding the Ways-of-the-Moment into a other parts of our s'elves.
 Here are a few dozen such ways.
 I am now writing this material on-line.
 I did not create or invent any of the ideas I'm collecting and writing about...
 I am just another elocution of these realities.